Technoholics/LearnPy/Comments.md

 #Comment
 Comment is used to make code readable.
-A programming language has limitation that we cant be declared as we talk in general english.
-Moreover comments are defined so that a non programmer can understand the things a program is doing.
+A programming language has limitation that we can’t be declared as we talk in general English.
+Moreover comments are defined so that a non-programmer can understand the things a program is doing.

 example:
 ```